LiuYuancheng/Network_PQC_Attack_Resistance_Evaluator/README.md

-# Packet_Parser [PQC]
+# Network PQC Attack Resistance Evaluator
-**Program Design Purpose**: We want to check/test whether the communication between two points (such as 2 servers) has the resistance ability for Quantum Crypto Attack.
+**Program Design Purpose **: Post-quantum cryptography (PQC), often referred to as quantum-proof, quantum-safe, or quantum-resistant, focuses on the development of cryptographic algorithms, primarily public-key algorithms, designed to withstand potential cryptanalytic attacks by quantum computers.
+The purpose of our program is to create a dynamic monitoring and evaluation tool.
+This tool aims to check and test the resistance level / resilience of communication between two points, such as two servers, against Quantum Crypto Attacks.
+By utilizing this tool, users can gauge the effectiveness of cryptographic measures in real-time, ensuring robust security in the face of emerging quantum threats.

 [TOC]